Giovanni Punto: Return home

 In 1801, Punto returned to his homeland after 33 years, playing a grand concert on 18 May in the Estates Theatre in Prague.
 A reviewer commented that Punto "received enthusiastic applause for his concertos because of his unparalleled mastery, and respected musicians said that they had never before heard horn playing like it".
 The reviewer commented on his innovative techniques, noting that "in his cadenzas he produced many novel effects, playing two and even three-part chords", and added that Punto was evidence that Bohemia was able to produce "great artistic and musical geniuses".

 In 1802, after a concert tour in Paris with Jan Ladislav Dussek, Punto developed pleurisy.
-He died five months later on 16 February 1803, being accorded a "magnificent" funeral in the Church of St. Nicholas attended by thousands.
+He died five months later on 16 February 1803, being accorded a "magnificent" funeral in the Church of St. Nicholas, Prague, attended by thousands.
 Mozart's Requiem was performed at the graveside.

 Legacy

 Franz Joseph Fröhlich wrote that "what distinguished Punto, in a way that one has never heard in any other artist heretofore, was his most magnificent performance, the gentlest portrayals, the thunder of tones and their sweetest indescribable blending of nuances with the most varied tone production, an agile tongue, dexterous in all forms of articulation, single and double tones, and even chords, but most important, a silver-bright and charming cantabile tone."